 No, that type of passion is rare and a fool’s errand to chase.

 If you can find something that makes you go, “hm…I kind of like this!”
 That’s all you need.
+If you have been thinking of becoming a writer for a long time, then you can apply for various freelance writer jobs without experience on Jooble job aggregator.

 Then, you double and triple down.
 I’ve been writing for almost five years and I know I’m nowhere near my potential.
 I know I’ll read this post a year from now and cringe.
 And I love it because this is a game I can play for a very, very long time.